The requirements of mold design and production are: acc […]

 According to structural characteristics, mold manufacturing is divided into flat punching molds and cavity molds with space.
 The punching die uses the convex die and the concave die to accurately match the size, and some even have a gapless fit.
 Other forging dies such as cold extrusion dies, die-casting dies, powder metallurgy dies, plastic dies, rubber dies, etc. are all cavity dies and are used to form three-dimensional workpieces.
 The cavity mold has size requirements in the three directions of length, width, and height, and the shape is complex, making it difficult to manufacture.
 Mold production is generally single-piece, small-batch production, with strict and precise manufacturing requirements, and most use precision processing equipment and measuring devices.

-The plane blanking die can be formed by EDM, and then formed by forming grinding, coordinate grinding and other methods to further improve the accuracy.
-Forming grinding can be done with an optical projection curve grinder, or a surface grinder with a mechanism for mimicking and repairing the grinding wheel, or it can be ground with a special profile grinding tool on a precision surface grinder.
+The plane blanking die can be formed by electrical discharge machining, and then formed by forming grinding, coordinate grinding and other methods to further improve the accuracy.
+Forming grinding can be done with an optical projection curve grinder, or a surface grinder with a mechanism for mimicking and repairing the grinding wheel, or a special profile grinding tool can be used on a precision surface grinder.
 The coordinate grinder can be used for precise positioning of the mold to ensure precise hole diameter and hole distance.
 Computer numerical control (CNC) continuous trajectory coordinate grinder can also be used to grind convex and concave dies of any curve shape.
 Cavity molds are mostly processed by profiling milling machines, EDM and ECM.
-The combined application of profiling milling and numerical control and the addition of a three-way translation head device in EDM can improve the processing quality of the cavity.
+The combined application of profiling milling and numerical control and the addition of a three-way translational head device in EDM can improve the processing quality of the cavity.
 Adding gas-filled electrolysis in electrochemical processing can improve production efficiency.